-The National Alliance for Mental Illness (NAMI) offers outstanding peer-directed programs in education and support.
+The National Alliance for Mental Illness (NAMI) offers peer-directed programs the education to support individuals living with mental health challenges and their families.
 In partnership with NAMI-SF, three core NAMI programs are now being offered in primary care and mental health clinics in San Francisco.
 NAMI Family-to-Family Education is a 12-week curriculum that offers a wide range of information about mental illness and assists caregivers in understanding how the experience of mental illness affects their family member.
 NAMI Peer-to-Peer Recovery Education is a nine-week program that combines lectures, interactive exercises, and structured group process to promote awareness about the impact of mental illness.
+Both of these programs are also offered in Spanish.

-This program will be translated to Spanish.
-In Our Own Voice: Living with Mental Illness is an interactive, multi-media consumer presentation designed to educate the general public and to change attitudes.
-Trained consumers, some of whom speak Spanish, share personal experiences of living with mental illness and convey messages of treatment, access and recovery.
+NAMI-SF also delivers an anti-stigma program entitled, in Our Own Voice: Living with Mental Illness, which is an interactive, multi-media consumer presentation designed to educate the general public and to change attitudes about mental health.
+Trained consumers, some of whom speak Spanish, share personal experiences of living with mental illness and convey messages of treatment, access, and recovery.